Civil Will–Green Party: Recent history

-In the 2012 parliamentary election, the IZNN obtained two seats in parliament and became a part of the Government for Reform, led by the Democratic Party.
+In the 2012 parliamentary election, the CWGP obtained two seats in parliament and became a part of the Government for Reform, led by the Democratic Party.
 Party chairman Enkhbat did not run for re-election in 2012.
 The long-time standing leader and party chairwoman Oyun served as Minister for Green Development and Environment.
 Mr. Tumenjargal, head of the youth organisation, served as Deputy Minister for Culture, Sports and Tourism.
-In addition, the party obtained its very first seat in the Citizens' Representatives Khural of the Capital City during the 2012 capital elections, which were held along withh the parliamentary election.
+In addition, the party obtained its very first seat in the Citizens' Representatives Khural of the Capital City during the 2012 capital elections, which were held along with the parliamentary election.

 Prior to the 2016 parliamentary election in May, Enkhbat would be excused of his position as party chairman during a party conference and Tserendorjiin Gankhuyag was nominated as his replacement.
 The party did not win any seats in the State Great Khural.
 In 2018, both Oyun and Demberel submitted their letters of resignation as party chairperson, leaving Gankhuyag the sole-party leader.

-For the 2020 parliamentary election, the IZNN decided to run together with the Mongolian People's Revolutionary Party and the Mongolian Traditional United Party as the Our Coalition.
+For the 2020 parliamentary election, the CWGP decided to run together with the Mongolian People's Revolutionary Party and the Mongolian Traditional United Party as the Our Coalition.
 The coalition won a single seat in the State Great Khural, but this seat was won by MPRP member Sainkhüügiin Ganbaatar.
 The coalition dissolved in April 2021, when the MPRP merged with the Mongolian People's Party (MPP).

 In June 2023, Batyn Batbaatar succeeded Gankhuyag as the next party chairman.
-The IZNN would win 4 out of 126 seats by proportional representation in the now-expanded State Great Khural, during the 2024 parliamentary election.
+The CWGP would win 4 out of 126 seats by proportional representation in the now-expanded State Great Khural, during the 2024 parliamentary election.

-After the collapse of the Oyun-Erdene government and the expulsion of the Democratic Party from the coalition government during the 2025 protests, the IZNN and the HUN Party were invited to form another coalition government with the ruling MPP at its head.
-The IZNN has been a part of the Zandanshatar government since June 2025.
+After the collapse of the Oyun-Erdene government and the expulsion of the Democratic Party from the coalition government during the 2025 protests, the CWGP and the HUN Party were invited to form another coalition government with the ruling MPP at its head.
+The CWGP has been a part of the Zandanshatar government since June 2025.